Student Org Contact List

 Michigan Radiology Interest Group (MRIG)

-The Michigan Radiology Interest Group (MRIG) is designed to support U-M medical students interested in learning more about the fields of Diagnostic and Interventional Radiology.
+The Michigan Radiology Interest Group (MRIG) is designed to support U-M medical students interested in learning more about the fields of Diagnostic and Radiology.
 We provide regular informative meetings, social gatherings, a mentoring program, career counseling, and a positive atmosphere!
 Even if you aren't certain which specialty will be the right fit for you, MRIG can help you decide whether Radiology might be in your future.
 We can answer all of your resume-related questions, hook you up with a research advisor, and provide some insight into all the various subfields of our specialty.

 Doctors who pursue a career in Radiology comprise a wide array of interests, ranging across numerous subspecialties, including: